Chesterfield, Marlboro County assistance programs.

-Find information on several different non-profit charity organizations that operate in the community.
-These groups can provide a variety of assistance, and refer people to numerous programs.
-Get free or low cost health care, funds for utility bills, rent assistance, and other forms of aid.
+Find information on several different non-profit charity organizations and churches that operate in the community.
+These groups can provide a variety of assistance and refer people to numerous programs.
+Get free or low cost health care, funds for utility bills, rent or government assistance, and other forms of emergency financial aid. there may also be free stuff given in the Marlboro and Chesterfield region, including food; school supplies; health and dental care; money for security deposits; and even Christmas toys.

 Salvation Army - This non-profit agency serves residents of several counties in the area, including Marlboro and Chesterfield.
 Among the programs, resources, and services offered include: